let's meditate

 we've got the goals down. just not the means to do it.

-the duration of thought-free moments isn’t the metric. the metric is how many times a rising thought was cut off to bring attention back to breath. eastern wisdom is made popular in the west in a rather well-intentioned guise of positive affirmations and word-salad. the placebo effect this creates might hold us back from pursuing deeper benefits. we quit before trying enough.
+the duration of thought-free moments isn’t the metric for meditation. the metric is how many times a rising thought was cut off to bring attention back to breath. eastern wisdom is made popular in the west in a rather well-intentioned guise of positive affirmations and word-salad. the placebo effect this creates might hold us back from pursuing deeper benefits. we quit before trying enough.

-immersing oneself in long stretches of thoughtless state is unnatural and unlikely to happen for the average journeyman. the mind has about 30-50 thoughts in any given minute. the very experience of our sentient life is just the brain processing information.
+immersing oneself in long stretches of thoughtless state is unnatural and unlikely to happen for the average journeyman. the very experience of our sentient life is just the brain processing information.

 let’s meditate